pitt-stricklab/cerebellumflatmap/README.md

 % N represents the horizontal axis value on the flatmap (index of the
 % sagittal slice), and M represents the vertical axis.

+% Plot size for the mapped points. plotSizeTarget = 20;

+% Color name for the mapped points. (text, 1 x 1) colorNameTarget = "green";

 % Get the Axes handle of the figure. figure(hFig1);
 hAxes = gca;

-% Show the mapped (target) points on the flatmap. hold on scatter( ...
+% Show the mapped points on the flatmap. hold on scatter( ...
     hAxes, ...